ilanschnell/bitarray/README.md

 `bitarray(initial=0, /, endian='big')`

-Return a new bitarray object whose items are bits initialized from the optional initial object, and endianness.
+> Return a new bitarray object whose items are bits initialized from
+> the optional initial object, and endianness.
-If no initial object is provided, an empty bitarray (length zero) is created.
+> If no initial object is provided, an empty bitarray (length zero) is created.
-The initial object may be of the following types:
+> The initial object may be of the following types:

-int:
+>
-    Create a bitarray of given integer length.
-The initial values are arbitrary.
+> `int`: Create a bitarray of given integer length.
+The initial values are
+> arbitrary.
 If you want all values to be set, use the .setall() method.

-string:
+>
-    Create bitarray from a string of '0's and '1's.
+> `str`: Create bitarray from a string of '0's and '1's.

-list, tuple, iterable:
+>
-    Create bitarray from a sequence, each element in the sequence is converted to a bit using its truth value.
+> `list`, `tuple`, `iterable`: Create bitarray from a sequence, each
+> element in the sequence is converted to a bit using its truth value.

-bitarray:
+>
-    Create bitarray from another bitarray.
-This is done by copying the memory holding the bitarray data, and is hence very fast.
+> `bitarray`: Create bitarray from another bitarray.
+This is done by
+> copying the memory holding the bitarray data, and is hence very fast.
+>

-The optional keyword arguments 'endian' specifies the bit endianness of the created bitarray object.
+> The optional keyword arguments 'endian' specifies the bit endianness of the
+> created bitarray object.
-Allowed values are 'big' and 'little' (default is 'big').
+> Allowed values are `'big'` and `'little'` (default is `'big'`).
+>

-Note that setting the bit endianness only has an effect when accessing the machine representation of the bitarray, i.e. when using the methods: tofile, fromfile, tobytes, frombytes.
+> Note that setting the bit endianness only has an effect when accessing the
+> machine representation of the bitarray, i.e. when using the methods: tofile,
+> fromfile, tobytes, frombytes.

 **A bitarray object supports the following methods:**

 `all()` -> bool

-Returns True when all bits in the array are True.
+> Returns True when all bits in the array are True.

 `any()` -> bool

-Returns True when any bit in the array is True.
+> Returns True when any bit in the array is True.

 `append(item, /)`

-Append the value bool(item) to the end of the bitarray.
+> Append the value bool(item) to the end of the bitarray.

 `buffer_info()` -> tuple

-Return a tuple (address, size, endianness, unused, allocated) giving the current memory address, the size (in bytes) used to hold the bitarray's contents, the bit endianness as a string, the number of unused bits (e.g. a bitarray of length 11 will have a buffer size of 2 bytes and 5 unused bits), and the size (in bytes) of the allocated memory.
+> Return a tuple (address, size, endianness, unused, allocated) giving the
+> current memory address, the size (in bytes) used to hold the bitarray's
+> contents, the bit endianness as a string, the number of unused bits
+> (e.g. a bitarray of length 11 will have a buffer size of 2 bytes and
+> 5 unused bits), and the size (in bytes) of the allocated memory.

 `bytereverse()`

-For all bytes representing the bitarray, reverse the bit order (in-place).
+> For all bytes representing the bitarray, reverse the bit order (in-place).
-Note: This method changes the actual machine values representing the bitarray; it does not change the endianness of the bitarray object.
+> Note: This method changes the actual machine values representing the
+> bitarray; it does not change the endianness of the bitarray object.

 `copy()` -> bitarray

-Return a copy of the bitarray.
+> Return a copy of the bitarray.

 `count(value=True, start=0, stop=<end of array>, /)` -> int

-Count the number of occurrences of bool(value) in the bitarray.
+> Count the number of occurrences of bool(value) in the bitarray.

 `decode(code, /)` -> list

-Given a prefix code (a dict mapping symbols to bitarrays), decode the content of the bitarray and return it as a list of symbols.
+> Given a prefix code (a dict mapping symbols to bitarrays),
+> decode the content of the bitarray and return it as a list of symbols.

 `encode(code, iterable, /)`

-Given a prefix code (a dict mapping symbols to bitarrays), iterate over the iterable object with symbols, and extend the bitarray with the corresponding bitarray for each symbols.
+> Given a prefix code (a dict mapping symbols to bitarrays),
+> iterate over the iterable object with symbols, and extend the bitarray
+> with the corresponding bitarray for each symbols.

 `endian()` -> str

-Return the bit endianness as a string (either 'little' or 'big').
+> Return the bit endianness as a string (either 'little' or 'big').

 `extend(iterable, /)`

-Append bits to the end of the bitarray.
-The objects which can be passed to this method are the same iterable objects which can given to a bitarray object upon initialization.
+> Append bits to the end of the bitarray.
+The objects which can be passed
+> to this method are the same iterable objects which can given to a bitarray
+> object upon initialization.

 `fill()` -> int

-Adds zeros to the end of the bitarray, such that the length of the bitarray will be a multiple of 8.
+> Adds zeros to the end of the bitarray, such that the length of the bitarray
+> will be a multiple of 8.
 Returns the number of bits added (0..7).

 `frombytes(bytes, /)`

-Append from a byte string, interpreted as machine values.
+> Append from a byte string, interpreted as machine values.

 `fromfile(f, n=<till EOF>, /)`

-Read n bytes from the file object f and append them to the bitarray interpreted as machine values.
-When n is omitted, as many bytes are read until EOF is reached.
+> Read n bytes from the file object f and append them to the bitarray
+> interpreted as machine values.
+When n is omitted, as many bytes are
+> read until EOF is reached.

 `fromstring(str)`

-Append from a string, interpreting the string as machine values.
+> Append from a string, interpreting the string as machine values.
-Deprecated since version 0.4.0, use `.frombytes()` instead.
+> Deprecated since version 0.4.0, use `.frombytes()` instead.

 `index(value, start=0, stop=<end of array>, /)` -> int

-Return index of the first occurrence of bool(value) in the bitarray.
+> Return index of the first occurrence of bool(value) in the bitarray.
-Raises ValueError if the value is not present.
+> Raises ValueError if the value is not present.

 `insert(i, item, /)`

-Insert bool(item) into the bitarray before position i.
+> Insert bool(item) into the bitarray before position i.

 `invert()`

-Invert all bits in the array (in-place), i.e. convert each 1-bit into a 0-bit and vice versa.
+> Invert all bits in the array (in-place),
+> i.e. convert each 1-bit into a 0-bit and vice versa.

 `iterdecode(code, /)` -> iterator

-Given a prefix code (a dict mapping symbols to bitarrays), decode the content of the bitarray and return an iterator over the symbols.
+> Given a prefix code (a dict mapping symbols to bitarrays),
+> decode the content of the bitarray and return an iterator over
+> the symbols.

 `itersearch(bitarray, /)` -> iterator

-Searches for the given a bitarray in self, and return an iterator over the start positions where bitarray matches self.
+> Searches for the given a bitarray in self, and return an iterator over
+> the start positions where bitarray matches self.

 `length()` -> int

-Return the length, i.e. number of bits stored in the bitarray.
+> Return the length, i.e. number of bits stored in the bitarray.
-This method is preferred over __len__ (used when typing `len(a)`), since __len__ will fail for a bitarray object with 2^31 or more elements on a 32bit machine, whereas this method will return the correct value, on 32bit and 64bit machines.
+> This method is preferred over __len__ (used when typing `len(a)`),
+> since __len__ will fail for a bitarray object with 2^31 or more elements
+> on a 32bit machine, whereas this method will return the correct value,
+> on 32bit and 64bit machines.

 `pack(bytes, /)`

-Extend the bitarray from bytes, where each byte corresponds to a single bit.
-The byte b'\x00' maps to bit 0 and all other characters map to bit 1.
+> Extend the bitarray from bytes, where each byte corresponds to a single
+> bit.
+The byte b'\x00' maps to bit 0 and all other characters map to
+> bit 1.
-This method, as well as the unpack method, are meant for efficient transfer of data between bitarray objects to other python objects (for example NumPy's ndarray object) which have a different memory view.
+> This method, as well as the unpack method, are meant for efficient
+> transfer of data between bitarray objects to other python objects
+> (for example NumPy's ndarray object) which have a different memory view.

 `pop(index=-1, /)` -> item

-Return the i-th (default last) element and delete it from the bitarray.
+> Return the i-th (default last) element and delete it from the bitarray.
-Raises IndexError if bitarray is empty or index is out of range.
+> Raises IndexError if bitarray is empty or index is out of range.

 `remove(item, /)`

-Remove the first occurrence of bool(item) in the bitarray.
+> Remove the first occurrence of bool(item) in the bitarray.
-Raises ValueError if item is not present.
+> Raises ValueError if item is not present.

 `reverse()`

-Reverse the order of bits in the array (in-place).
+> Reverse the order of bits in the array (in-place).

 `search(bitarray, limit=<none>, /)` -> list

-Searches for the given bitarray in self, and return the list of start positions.
+> Searches for the given bitarray in self, and return the list of start
+> positions.
-The optional argument limits the number of search results to the integer specified.
+> The optional argument limits the number of search results to the integer
+> specified.
 By default, all search results are returned.

 `setall(value, /)`

-Set all bits in the bitarray to bool(value).
+> Set all bits in the bitarray to bool(value).

 `sort(reverse=False)`

-Sort the bits in the array (in-place).
+> Sort the bits in the array (in-place).

 `to01()` -> str

-Return a string containing '0's and '1's, representing the bits in the bitarray object.
+> Return a string containing '0's and '1's, representing the bits in the
+> bitarray object.
-Note: To extend a bitarray from a string containing '0's and '1's, use the extend method.
+> Note: To extend a bitarray from a string containing '0's and '1's,
+> use the extend method.

 `tobytes()` -> bytes

-Return the byte representation of the bitarray.
+> Return the byte representation of the bitarray.
-When the length of the bitarray is not a multiple of 8, the few remaining bits (1..7) are considered to be 0.
+> When the length of the bitarray is not a multiple of 8, the few remaining
+> bits (1..7) are considered to be 0.

 `tofile(f, /)`

-Write all bits (as machine values) to the file object f.
+> Write all bits (as machine values) to the file object f.
-When the length of the bitarray is not a multiple of 8, the remaining bits (1..7) are set to 0.
+> When the length of the bitarray is not a multiple of 8,
+> the remaining bits (1..7) are set to 0.

 `tolist()` -> list

-Return an ordinary list with the items in the bitarray.
+> Return an ordinary list with the items in the bitarray.
-Note that the list object being created will require 32 or 64 times more memory than the bitarray object, which may cause a memory error if the bitarray is very large.
+> Note that the list object being created will require 32 or 64 times more
+> memory than the bitarray object, which may cause a memory error if the
+> bitarray is very large.
-Also note that to extend a bitarray with elements from a list, use the extend method.
+> Also note that to extend a bitarray with elements from a list,
+> use the extend method.

 `tostring()` -> str

-Return the string representing (machine values) of the bitarray.
+> Return the string representing (machine values) of the bitarray.
-When the length of the bitarray is not a multiple of 8, the few remaining bits (1..7) are set to 0.
+> When the length of the bitarray is not a multiple of 8, the few remaining
+> bits (1..7) are set to 0.
-Deprecated since version 0.4.0, use `.tobytes()` instead.
+> Deprecated since version 0.4.0, use `.tobytes()` instead.

 `unpack(zero=b'\x00', one=b'\xff')` -> bytes

-Return bytes containing one character for each bit in the bitarray, using the specified mapping.
+> Return bytes containing one character for each bit in the bitarray,
+> using the specified mapping.

 The frozenbitarray object: